 - Check out the Provost’s Undergraduate Research Awards (PURA) program.

 - Investigate the Johns Hopkins Medicine Summer Internship Programs.

-- Apply for a Vredenburg Scholarship.
+- Apply for the Vredenburg Travel Fund.

 How to register for research